mjlovesz/sync-ait/ait/README.md

   --dump STR2BOOL              <Optional> Whether to dump all the operations
                                ouput.
 Default True.
   --convert STR2BOOL           <Optional> Enable npu dump data conversion from
-                               bin to npy after compare.
+                               bin to npy after compare.Clarify --convert True when using
   -h, --help                   Show this message and exit.

 ```